PolideaInternal/airflow/BREEZE.rst

 Airflow Breeze CI Environment
 =============================

-Airflow Breeze is an easy-to-use integration test environment managed via `Docker Compose <https://docs.docker.com/compose/>`_.
+Airflow Breeze is an easy-to-use development environment using `Docker Compose <https://docs.docker.com/compose/>`_.
-The environment is available for local use and is also integrated into Airflow's CI Travis tests.
+The environment is available for local use and is also used in Airflow's CI tests.

 We called it *Airflow Breeze* as **It's a Breeze to develop Airflow**.

 The advantages and disadvantages of using the Breeze environment vs. other ways of testing Airflow are described in `CONTRIBUTING.rst <CONTRIBUTING.rst#integration-test-development-environment>`_.

-Here is a short 10-minute video about Airflow Breeze:
+Here is a short 10-minute video about Airflow Breeze (note that it shows an old version of Breeze.
+Some of the points in the video are not valid any more.
+The video will be updated shortly with more up-to-date version):

 .. image:: http://img.youtube.com/vi/ffKFHV6f3PQ/0.jpg
    :width: 480px